websiteinspiration/bugsplat.rb/entries/2019-02-19-automatic-investing.md

 We have **automatic investing** turned on so that I don't have to make a decision to purchase twice a month.
 I'm frequently tempted to mess with the program but my own lived experience and that of countless others suggests that the more hands off I can be the better off I'll end up.

+Contributing to my employer's 401K plan is an automatic tax break and also means I get my employer's matching contribution.
+I have it set up to max out my contribution space ($19,000 for 2019) by dividing that by the number of pay checks in the year and setting a fixed dollar contribution.

 We fund the IRAs and Solo 401Ks once a year just for practicality.